 You have the right to appeal Superior's decision if CHIP covered services are denied based on lack of medical need.
-Superior's denial is called an "adverse benefit determination."
-You can appeal the adverse benefit determination if you think Superior:
+Superior's denial is called an "adverse determination."
+You can appeal the denial if you think Superior:

-- Is stopping coverage for care you think you/your child needs. - Is denying coverage for care you think should be covered. - · Provides a partial approval of a request for a covered service.
+- Is stopping coverage for care you think you/your child needs. - · Is denying coverage for care you think should be covered. - Provides a partial approval of a request for a covered service.

-You, a doctor or someone else acting on your/your child's behalf can appeal an adverse benefit determination.
+You, a doctor or someone else acting on your/your child's behalf can appeal an adverse determination.